Tule–Kaweah Yokuts

-Tule-Kaweah is a Yokuts dialect of California.
+Tule–Kaweah was a major dialect of the Yokuts language of California, or possibly a distinct but closely related language.

 Wukchumni, the last surviving dialect, had only one native or fluent speaker, Marie Wilcox (both native and fluent), who compiled a dictionary of the language.
-“Marie's dictionary”, a short documentary by Emmanuel Vaughan-Lee, is about her dictionary.
+"Marie's dictionary", a short documentary by Emmanuel Vaughan-Lee, is about her dictionary.
 She also recorded an oral version of the dictionary.
 Together with her daughter Jennifer, Marie Wilcox taught weekly classes to interested members of their tribe.
-Marie Wilcox died on September 25, 2021.
+Marie Wilcox died on September 25, 2021, rendering Tule–Kaweah extinct.